 We land just after 7:00am and it’s pitch-black outside.
-In an attempt to put on my shoes, tuck away my eye-shades and ear-plugs, gather my pillow, two jackets, carry-on and backpack, and water bottle which fell out of my backpack when I bent over to pick up the jacket I drop, I look like I’m doing an impression of all Three Stooges.
+I put on my shoes, tuck away my eye-shades and ear-plugs, gather my pillow, two jackets, carry-on and backpack, and water bottle which falls out of my backpack as I bend over to pick up the jacket I drop.
+I look like I’m doing an impression of all Three Stooges.
 My Travel Ninja skills seem to have been left in America and I walk down the stairway with my head hung in shame.
 I soon step on the bus that takes us into the airport terminal.

 Once inside, I stand in the long line for immigration.
 They’ve given us no blue customs forms which are usually distributed when flying to a foreign country.
-Apparently Germany has eliminated this paperwork.
+Apparently, Germany has eliminated this paperwork.
 I step up to the lady behind the glass at immigration looking confident.
-Felling like Obi-Wan Kenobi I use the Jedi Mind Trick to say, “You don’t need to see her return ticket.”
+Channeling my inner Obi-Wan Kenobi, I use the Jedi Mind Trick to say, “You don’t need to see her return ticket.”
 It works!
 She hands me back my passport and, with a smile and a “Danke,” I’m off to claim my luggage.

 After a twenty minute wait with many tired and cranky children flying back to see their grandparents for the holidays, I grab my bag and walk out the door.
 I’ve heard from the girl in front of me on the plane that I can get to my hotel via a fifteen-minute bus ride and one stop on the train.
 With this continuing trip being sponsored by the sale of my personal items as well as my savings account, I’m interested in any chance to save some money so I decide this is a better option than a taxi.
 It’s also a chance to show you, my Virtual Travel Buddies that foreign public transportation isn’t normally as scary as you may think.